FranciscoOssian/foln-cms-md/pages/blog/Cpp-Study-Notes/content.md

 # Cpp study notes

-All of these notes its just about C++.
-C features and C programming are not included (for focus in C++ features, style, design).
+All these notes are solely focused on C++.
+C features and C programming are excluded (to emphasize C++ features, style, and design).
+Additionally, there is no coverage of introductory OOP concepts.

+These notes are a cleaner and straight to the point version, intended for my personal use.
+Feel free to study from the sources I referenced here.
+The goal is not to literally teach, but rather to serve as a pocket guide.

 ## Contents